Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

-Here's a quick look at the types of puppy worms you're most likely to find.....
+Here's a quick look at the different types of dog worms you're likely to come across....

 Roundworms are the most common type of dog worms and are often transmitted from mother to puppy, or through contact/ingesting feces of a dog/pup with roundworms.

-Roundworms can usually be easily seen in your puppy's stools, and if he has a lot of roundworms he may even vomit, cough or have frequent diarrhea.... sometimes even coughing up worms.
+Roundworms can usually be easily seen in your puppy's stools, and if he has a lot of roundworms he may even vomit or cough up worms too.
 Not nice.

-These worms can be 'caught' by people too and children are especially at risk as they're not known for their effective hand washing techniques!
+Roundworms can be 'caught' by people too, and children are especially at risk because they're not known for their effective hand washing techniques!

-So, do make sure that your family always washes their hands after playing with, or handling, your new pup.
+It's really important to make sure that your family members always wash their hands after playing with, or handling, your new puppy.

 Although you can buy over-the-counter worm medicines at many pet stores or superstores, many of them are ineffective and can even be dangerous.